 As the only bariatric surgeons in the area, Dr. Brad Marker, Dr. Steven Fendley, FACS and Dr. Emily Cannon of Wiregrass Surgical are not general surgeons who “dabble” in bariatric surgery and weight loss solutions.
 They consider their work a vocational calling.

 Together,with Flowers Hospital, they maintain the accredited Metabolic and Weight Loss Surgery Center of Excellence — a nationally designated clinic that demonstrates their achievement of building and maintaining a program truly dedicated to excellence.

 Let’s meet the team….

-All four surgeons are acknowledged by the Surgical Review Corporation in collaboration with the American Society for Metabolic and Bariatric Surgery as providers who deliver safer, more effective treatments.
 Our weight loss program is comprehensive, and increasingly recognized by leading government and private insurers when making coverage decisions.

 Our Solutions: All minimally invasive, outpatient and safe

 Bariatric and metabolic surgeries have come a long way since the intestinal bypass open surgeries of the 1950s.